 In March 2006 Tim became Parliamentary Private Secretary to the then party leader Ming Campbell.
 He was then promoted, in December 2007, to the Lib Dem Shadow Cabinet and served as the Shadow Minister for the Countryside and Rural Affairs.

 Tim was elected as the national President of the Liberal Democrats in November 2010 winning 53% of the vote and took over the role in January 2011.
 He was re-elected unopposed in autumn 2012 and continued for the full term until handing over the role at the beginning of January 2015.

 Since becoming an MP in 2005 Tim has dealt with over 67,000 constituents cases in his office and held over 600 advice surgeries in South Lakeland.

 Tim has also completed 11 successful summer tours around the county - the most recent in Summer 2016 with 28 separate stops!
 In 2012 Tim visited 40 different villages and communities in South Lakeland on his tour - reaching the more rural communities where a surgery wouldn't normally occur.

 Since 2005 Tim has asked 1,446 written questions in Parliament and spoken in 1,186 debates.
 He has also voted 1,590 times out of 2,790 since he has become an MP.
 [All figures correct as of 11 May 2016 and sourced from www.theyworkforyou.com and www.publicwhip.org.uk]

-Tim has asked many questions relating to the Departments of Environment, Food and Rural Affairs, Health, Communities and Local Government, the Home Department and the Treasury - many of which link in with the areas that Tim has campaigned for in his constituency, from petitioning for a cancer unit and Westmoreland General Hospital to supporting farmers and their livelihood.
+Tim has asked many questions relating to the Departments of Environment, Food and Rural Affairs, Health, Communities and Local Government, the Home Office and the Treasury - many of which link in with the areas that Tim has fought for in his constituency, from campaigning for a cancer unit at Westmorland General Hospital to supporting farmers and their livelihood.